-Ambulatory Care Sensitive Conditions (ACSCs) are fourteen health "conditions for which good outpatient care can potentially prevent the need for hospitalization or for which early intervention can prevent complications or more severe disease."
-Among these conditions are: angina without procedure, diabetes, perforated appendixes, chronic obstructive pulmonary disease (COPD), hypertension, congestive heart failure, dehydration, bacterial pneumonia, urinary tract infection, and asthma.
+Ambulatory Care Sensitive Conditions (ACSCs) are fourteen health "conditions for which good outpatient care can potentially prevent the need for hospitalization or for which early intervention can prevent complications or more severe disease."10 Among these conditions are: angina without procedure, diabetes, perforated appendixes, chronic obstructive pulmonary disease (COPD), hypertension, congestive heart failure, dehydration, bacterial pneumonia, urinary tract infection, and asthma.

-ACSC rates in the Local Neighborhoods community have exceeded the Ohio averages for all but two conditions (perforated appendix and bacterial pneumonia).
+ACSC rates in the Local neighborhoods community have exceeded the Ohio averages for all but one condition (perforated appendix).
 Rates for hypertension, chronic obstructive pulmonary disease, diabetes long-term complications, and uncontrolled diabetes were more than twice as high as the Ohio averages.

-The rates of admissions for ACSC in the 7-County community exceeded Ohio averages for all conditions except perforated appendix, bacterial pneumonia, urinary tract infection, and angina without procedure.
+The rates of admissions for ACSC in the 7-County community exceeded Ohio averages for all conditions except perforated appendix, bacterial pneumonia, and urinary tract infection.
 The ACSC rate for chronic obstructive pulmonary disease in Cuyahoga County was more than fifty percent higher than the Ohio average.

-In the 21-County community, the average rates for dehydration, congestive heart failure, and diabetes long-term complications were more than 10 percent higher than the Ohio averages.
+In the 21-County community, the average rates for dehydration, congestive heart failure, diabetes, and chronic obstructive pulmonary disease were more than 10 percent higher than the Ohio averages.
 ACSC rates for chronic obstructive pulmonary disease in Cuyahoga County, congestive heart failure, dehydration, and uncontrolled diabetes in Mahoning and Trumbull counties, and adult asthma in Carroll, Columbiana, Mahoning, and Trumbull counties were at least 50 percent higher than the Ohio averages.